The Star (1952 film): Production

 Katherine Albert and her husband Dale Eunson reportedly based the Margaret Elliot character on Joan Crawford, whose long friendship with the couple was ending as production began.
-Although it is sometimes said that she turned the role down, it never was offered to her.
-Bette Davis, who publicly disdained Crawford, thus eagerly took it.
+Although it is sometimes said that Crawford turned down the role, it never was offered to her.
+Bette Davis publicly disdained Crawford and thus eagerly took it.

-Crawford retaliated after the Eunsons sent their daughter, starlet Joan Evans, Crawford's god-daughter, to the actress in the hope that Crawford would talk her out of marrying at age 17.
-Instead, Crawford arranged the wedding, held it in her house, and called the Eunsons afterward to tell them about it.
-"She set the whole thing up behind our backs", Albert complained.
-"She called the judge and the press.
-She didn't invite us to our own daughter's wedding."
+Reception

+On the review aggregator website Rotten Tomatoes, 25% of 8 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 6 critics, indicating "mixed or average" reviews.